lzhenn/lzhenn.github.io/_posts/2020-05-11-python-metpy.md

 got errors.

 ```
+TypeError: find_intersections takes 5 parameters, but 3 units were passed
 ```

 Following [this post](https://github.com/Unidata/MetPy/issues/1305).
 The issue seems to be a specific version dependency issue.
 In conda, the metpy is version 0.11, while version 0.12 solves the problem.